IrinaKW/Football_ML_old_repo/README.md

 ## Room for Improvement

 To do:
-- Train the following models: Decision Tree, K-Nearest Neighbour, Naive Bayes
+- Train the following models:K -Nearest Neighbour, Naive Bayes
+- Break data set into various subsets: seasons, city, etc.

 ## Acknowledgements